SushilShrestha/pyBSDate/README.md

 #### Class based wrappers
 `bsdate` and `addate` classes are available for the date conversion.
 They inherit from the parent `datetime.date` class and all the functions are similar to `datetime.date` class.

-Following is the example of using the class based date.
+Following code is the example of using the class based date.
 ```python
 from pyBSDate import bsdate